Category — p. News and Changes

 Buzz, author of an unofficial Coronado Springs website, has also predicted that the Coronado Springs lobby will shift to the new building.
 My guess is that the new building will likely gain a bus stop as well.

-Demolition work has reportedly already started—this shot is from my visit in late January, when 9b was cordoned off, but demolition had not yet begun.
+Demolition work has already started—this shot is from my visit in early March.

 Between demolition and construction noise, my previously-recommended best buildings at Coronado Springs, 9a and 8b, are probably no longer the best choices.
 8a will be the best choice until the construction noise settles down.